Cemeteries and crematoria in Brighton and Hove: Jewish burial grounds, old and new

 Brighton and Hove have had many prominent Jewish citizens, and several are buried in the old cemetery.
 Henry Solomon, originally a London watchmaker, was Brighton Borough's chief constable and one of the most prominent public figures in 19th-century Brighton.
 He was murdered by a thief on 13 March 1844, and was buried two days later in the cemetery.
 About 10,000 people watched his funeral cortège pass.
 Hyam Lewis, originally a swordsmith, became a Brighton Town Commissioner in 1813; he was the first Jew in England to hold such a high-ranking municipal position, and he served in several areas of civic life.
 Levi Emanuel Cohen, Solomon's brother-in-law, was a teacher who founded and edited the radical Brighton Guardian newspaper.
 He also helped Brighton achieve borough status.
 Engineer Sir John Howard was noted for his philanthropy; he founded and paid for a series of houses at Roedean for retired nurses.

-The cemetery contains the World War I war grave of Lieutenant Arthur Sampson Marks of the Royal Sussex Regiment (died 1918).
+The cemetery contains a memorial to 2nd Lieutenant Arthur Sampson Marks of the Royal Sussex Regiment (died 1918).
+He is interred in the Community Cemetery at Wimereux in France.

 The old cemetery fell out of use in the early 20th century.
 In 1919, 3.5 acre of the Bear Road (City) Cemetery was walled off and enclosed as a new burial ground for Jews.
 The Meadowview Jewish Cemetery, sometimes known as the Old Hebrew Burial Ground (reflecting the fact it was extended later), is reached from a path off Bevendean Road.
 Some of the older tombs are topped with black marble urns.
 The burial ground was extended in 1978 by the addition of a 1.5 acre section to the northeast. and there is a chapel and a Holocaust memorial, which has been described as "impressive and moving".
 Brighton and Hove City Council own and manage the 1.5 acre cemetery extension, which remains open for new burials.
 Burial rights are held by the Brighton and Hove Hebrew Congregation, which owns the Middle Street Synagogue and another at New Church Road in Hove.
 This cemetery has four World War II Commonwealth war graves.